steverozen/single-cell-2026/windows-instructions.md

 Go to [Docker Desktop: The #1 Containerization Tool for Developers | Docker](https://www.docker.com/products/docker-desktop) and download and install Docker Desktop.
 Click the "Download Docker Desktop" button and the website will automatically detect that you're on Windows.

-Make sure to enable WSL 2 (Windows Subsystem for Linux) during the installation process, which will be recommended by the installer.
+Make sure to enable WSL 2 (Windows Subsystem for Linux) during the installation process, which will be recommended by the Docker Desktop installer.

 ## 2 Open WSL and get the "rsinglecell" Docker image